simpals/onest/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fsimpals%2Fonest%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fsimpals%2Fonest%2Fgh-pages%2Fbadges%2FUniversal.json

-Onest is designed as a hybrid of geometric and humanistic grotesque.
-The font combines capaciousness and legibility, so it saves space without losing readability.This is the first Moldovan made typeface created with a mere goal — to make communication between the state and the citizen honest and understandable.
-Also, to bring Moldova's image closer to that of a modern, open country.
-Onest is suitable for reading long texts from the screens of any device and is recommended for government and social service sites.
+Onest
+In seven fonts, from thin to extra bold, Onest is designed as a hybrid of geometric and humanistic grotesques.
+Onest is suitable for reading long texts from the screens of any device and is recommended for    apps and sites.
+Letters are easily distinguished even in small sizes, so they can be used in interface elements or navigation.
+Several character sets have been developed for a range of closed and semi-closed apertures, allowing the combination of characters depending on the goal.
+Onest is a modern typeface, so it has a lot of useful conveniences.
+The subtleties of correct speech transmission are Onest's strong points.
+It knows like no other the importance and value of using the right diacritics and the difference between cedilla, ogonek and and the way things should be.
+For all its versatility, Onest allows text to keep its individuality.
+All thanks to alternative symbols that set the tone and even the character of the message.

 ![Onest 1](./documentation/Onest%201.jpg)
 ![Onest 1](./documentation/Onest%202.jpg)